 |Nonverbal language||Observing other people||Being observed by others|

 The art of communication is a huge subject which extends far beyond the scope of this guidebook.
 So for the rest of this chapter, we’ll focus on your superpower of written communication.
-The pen (and keyboard) is mightier than the sword, see figure 4.4.
+The pen (and keyboard) are mightier than the sword, see figure 4.5.

 Written communication skills are important because: